 - Georgia State Park lakes often have boat and motor restrictions.
 Check with the Park Office at each park for details.

-- No vessel may be operated over idle speed within 100 feet of any moored or anchored vessel, vessel adrift, or any wharf, pier, piling, or persons in the water, or shoreline next to a full-time or part-time residence, public park, public beach, public swimming area, marina, restaurant, or other public use area.
+- No vessel may be operated above idle speed within 100 feet of any moored or anchored vessel, vessel adrift, or any wharf, pier, piling, or persons in the water, or shoreline next to a full or part-time residence, public park, public beach, public swimming area, marina, restaurant, or other public use area.

-- Booze and boats do not mix!
-It is unlawful to operate a boat while under the influence of alcohol or drugs.
+- It is unlawful to operate a vessel while under the influence of alcohol or drugs.